boldybread/T1A3_Terminal_Application/readme.md

 #### Troubleshooting

 - Within the game the player will be required to enter text to make a story choice.
 The text that can be chosen as an action will usually be displayed in red.
-All the story text will be outputed to the screen, when the game is waiting on a choice from the player it will display at least one of the available options to the player for them to type.
+All the story text will be outputted to the screen, when the game is waiting on a choice from the player it will display at least one of the available options to the player for them to type.
 If a player enters any text other than a valid choice the game will prompt you to enter a valid choice and will not allow you to continue until the player does so.

 - If you need to quit the game at anytime you can do so with CTRL Z to exit the APP.
 To start the game again utilise ```./run.sh```